ekanshtyagi/FakeNewsDetection/README.md

 # FakeNewsDetection
-ML Project for detecting the accuracy of Collection Algorithm for detecting fake news in a pre labeled given dataset.
+ML Project to detect the accuracy of a Collection Algorithm for detecting fake news in a pre labelled dataset.